Gsharp159/SearchEngine/README.md

 # SearchEngine
-A customizable open source search engine.
+A customizable open source search engine, using the wombat web crawler from felipecsl.